charon25/FythonProgrammingLanguage/README.md

 A comment is started with a delta containing $\Delta I = 0$ and $\Delta w \neq 0$ .
 If $\Delta w > 0$, then the next $\Delta w$ deltas are ignored.
 If $\Delta w < 0$ , then every deltas until another $\Delta w < 0$ are ignored.
 This means a comment cannot occur after an instruction needing a parameter or after a parameter.

+### Turing completeness

+As I created a (hopefully) correct [Brainfuck to Fython interpreter](https://github.com/charon25/Brainfuck2Fython), this means Fython should be Turing complete.

 ## Interpreter

 This repo contains an Python interpreter for this language.
 During execution from the Fython code (which is really Python code), it converts it first to a list of deltas, then to a pseudo-assembly which only contains the instructions and their parameters.
 This assembly is then executed.